Friday, September 09, 2016

 Inside the covered market, a bustle of noise and smells.

 I rarely shop in the St Lawrence Market; I think the food is over-priced, but I am lured here.
 Perhaps if I lived in Poissy I'd resort to the lower-priced supermarkets.
-Right now I envy folks who live here and can debate over the different cuts of fish and meat.
+Right now I envy folks who live here and can debate the different cuts of fish and meat.

 My second attempt at finding out the costs of laundry.
 This place sounded a little cheaper, but seemed complicated.
 Maybe next time.